How Cedar Secures their Data with Cyral

 - Targeted, high-confidence audit logs provide rich context for every data access event

-Zero Trust Architecture (ZTA) for the data layer
+Zero Trust Architecture (ZTA) for the data cloud

 - Granular, easy-to-manage access control management for senior engineers with privileged access